 About the project

 There is an urgent need for better indicators for the effectiveness of health systems.
 Typically accounting for about 9 % of GDP in EU member states, health care expenditure forms an important part of the economy and it is thus important to understand how this expenditure leads to better health of European citizens.
-Although there are several major determinants of disease, such as genetics, lifestyles and access to material resources, we do know now that health care is an important factor also.
+Although there are several major determinants of disease, such as genetics, lifestyles and access to material resources, we do know now that health care is an important factor, too.